Daniel B asked the following question in the Ask Lucky forum:

 - Applying for the Chase Sapphire Reserve® will show as a new credit card on your personal credit report, while typically applying for small business credit cards like the Ink Business Preferred℠ Credit Card (or an Amex small business credit card) won’t show as a new credit card on your personal credit report

 Daniel currently has four new cards showing on his personal credit report for the past 24 months.
 If he applied for the Sapphire Reserve now, he’d have five cards showing on his personal credit report, and wouldn’t be eligible for any more cards that are subjected to the 5/24 rule.
 However, if he applied for the Ink Business Preferred, that card would be unlikely to show on his personal credit report, meaning that he could still then apply for the Sapphire Reserve.

-So Daniel, you should apply for the Ink Business Preferred℠ Credit Card first, which has a big welcome bonus of 80,000 Ultimate Rewards points, offers up to 3x points in popular categories, and has great purchase protection, travel protection, and even an unrivaled cell phone protection plan.
+So Daniel, you should apply for the Ink Business Preferred℠ Credit Card first, which offers up to 3x points in popular categories, and has great purchase protection, travel protection, and even an unrivaled cell phone protection plan.

 I’ll take it a step further.
 I might even consider then applying for the Ink Business Cash℠ Credit Card, which currently has its best ever welcome bonus of 50,000 points.
 That card has no annual fee and offers up to 5x points in some categories.
 The two cards complement one another nicely, and since it’s also a business card, it generally shouldn’t show on your personal credit report as a new card.